2017 Students visited from Viarmes

-A group of students from Viarmes will be visiting Tubbercurry April 5th – 12th.
-Host families in the area are very kindly accommodating the students.
-A full itinerary is planned for the students visiting places of interest in the surrounding area.
+A group of students from Viarmes visited Tubbercurry from April 5th – 12th.
+Host families in the area very kindly accommodated the students.
+A full itinerary was planned for the students visiting places of interest in the surrounding area.

 A group of Viarmes football veterans will be visiting Tubbercurry for a weekend Friday 2nd June returning Monday June 5th.